-- 1. Provide reasonable hours of operation for the collection of fluorescent lamps - Provide personal service for customer drop off.
+- Provide reasonable hours of operation for the collection of fluorescent lamps - Provide personal service for customer drop off.
 Drop-off in supervised areas with mechanisms or systems in place to minimize breakage and drop-off of non-program material may be possible if the collection site assumes responsibility and liability for onsite activities.
 Unsupervised, self service drop off is not permitted - 3.
 Ensure the storage area has sufficient space for safe storage, is protected from weather, and the floor is constructed of impervious material such as concrete - 4.
 Ensure that unauthorized access to the premises and storage area is prohibited or restricted through security measures - 5.
 Ensure the storage area is not near sensitive areas such as drains - 6.
 Have appropriate signage to inform consumers that it is a collection site and have program information available for the customer - 7.
 Only accept program products as defined in the Program Plan - 8.
-Only accept lamps for the Program from residential customers and not from institutional, commercial and industry users - 9.
-Not use onsite size reduction or processing equipment for lamps - 10.
-Provide notice of any incidents that required the assistance of first responders within 24 hours of the occurrence.
-Provide notice of any regulatory orders or fines within 48 hours of receiving such orders or fines. - 11.
-Not charge the residential users for the program service - 12.
-Keep program materials segregated from any industrial, commercial or institutional lamps that may be returned to the collection site as part of a separate service the site may offer.
-If the site chooses to offer a service for non-program lamps, the site assumes all liability associated with those materials.
+Not use onsite size reduction or processing equipment for lamps - Provide notice of any incidents that required the assistance of first responders within 24 hours of the occurrence.
+Provide notice of any regulatory orders or fines within 48 hours of receiving such orders or fines. - 10.
+Not charge the customers for the program service - 11.
+Keep program materials segregated from any non program items that may be returned to the collection site as part of a separate service the site may offer.
+If the site chooses to offer a service for non-program items the site assumes all liability associated with those materials.